Energinet-DataHub/opengeh-wholesale/README.md

 - `/deployment/*.png`: A PNG file per view described in the Structurizr DSL.

 Maintenance of the C4 model should be performed using VS Code and a local version of Structurizr Lite running in Docker.
 See [DataHub base model](https://github.com/Energinet-DataHub/opengeh-arch-diagrams#datahub-base-model) for a description of how to do this.

+## Ownership diagrams

+The same technique mentioned for Deployment diagrams are used for creating additional "ownership views".

+These diagrams visualize the ownership (by team) of each model element (typically software systems or containers).

+The ownership views and rendered diagrams are located in the folder hierarchy [docs/diagrams/c4-model](./docs/diagrams/c4-model/) and consists of:

+- `ownership-views.dsl`: Structurizr DSL extending the `dh3` software system by referencing domain C4 models using `!include`, adding views to visualize ownership.
+- `ownership-views.json`: Structurizr layout information for views.
+- `/ownership-views/*.png`: A PNG file per view described in the Structurizr DSL.